 - Perpetual succession

 A corporation has perpetual succession that is they enjoy permanent succession because the corporation is their own legal body.
-The company's shareholders and employees / members will not affect the function and sustainability of the business even if they leave.
-The firm is unaffected by any member 's death or departure, and the shares are distributed among other members.
-The business continues to exist and this is a very significant feature of a limited private companies.
+The company's shareholders and employees/members will not affect the function and sustainability of the business even if they leave.
+The firm is unaffected by any member's death or departure, and the shares are distributed among other members.
+The business continues to exist and this is a very significant feature of a limited private company.